luroess/traenslenzor/docs/report/chapters/components/08_comp_document_class_detector.typ

 #let study_resnet = optuna.filter(it => it.study_name == "doc-classifier").first()
 #let p_resnet = study_resnet.best_params

-This sweep targets the ResNet-50 fine-tune regime and focuses on learning-rate schedule and regularization.
+This sweep targets the ResNet-50 fine-tune regime and focuses on learning-rate schedule, regularization via weight decay, the type of data augmentation, the statistics used for normalization.

 *Search space (from the Optuna database).* We sample:
 - `datamodule_config.train_ds.transform_config`: categorical {`train`, `finetune`, `finetune_plus`}